MuhammadDaniyalTahir/CTF_Writeups/Tryhackme/Writeups/Skynet.md

 Moreover there is a listed user shown in the following image named `milesdyson`:
 ![Alt text](../Screenshots/Skynet/users.png)

-It gave me following share
+It gave me following share:
 ![Alt text](../Screenshots/Skynet/shares.png)

 Simaltaneously, I started directory enumeration and found the following results: